 Embrace (And Breathe Through) The Stress

 Guess what?
 If you’re worried right now, you’re absolutely not alone.
-Everyone is stressed about money — even those who have saved plenty of money and who were prepared for this.
+Everyone is stressed about money — even those who have saved plenty of money and who were prepared for the pandemic.
 No one likes to see the economy hurting, or millions of our fellow Americans out of work.
-There are a lot of unknowns right now, which are anxiety-provoking even in the best of times, and a crisis like this really strips life to its core.
+There are still a lot of unknowns right now, which are anxiety-provoking even in the best of times.
 Embrace the stress you’re feeling, but know that this, too, shall pass.
-We’re are going to come out of this crisis in a positive way, and people will be saving more than they ever had before when this is over.
+We can finally see the light at the end of the tunnel.
+We are coming out of this in a positive way, and people will be saving more than they ever had before when this is all said and done.

 If you or a loved one are struggling to make it through these economic times, we’ve got you covered at HerMoney, with a complete list of coronavirus resources, including a breakdown of 401(k) FAQ, details on the stimulus checks and who qualifies, a look at how to file for unemployment, and who’s hiring now.

 If you’re interested in learning more about the FIRE movement, over the years we’ve broken it down with some incredible guests, including Jamila Souffrant, Scott Rieckens, Jonathan Mendonsa, Brad Barrett, and Vicki Robin.
-Also, you can check out Sabatier’s recent podcast on thriving during coronavirus here, and his original HerMoney podcast about the FIRE movement here.
+Also, you can check out Sabatier’s podcast on thriving during the pandemic here, and his original HerMoney podcast about the FIRE movement here.

 More From HerMoney Healthline: